 Snorkeling is generally practiced in small sheltered rocky bays which are found all along the coast.
 Close to Manly, opt for the excellent Shelly Beach, part of the Cabbage Tree Aquatic Reserve.
 Fairlight Beach or Little Manly Cove, more sheltered spots, are also other interesting options to check out.

 In the Eastern Suburbs, several coves follow one after the other in the south of Bondi.
 The Clovelly Pool, perfectly protected from waves and currents, is ideal for snorkeling, including on days when the ocean is rough.
 A few hundred meters away, Gordons Bay – where an underwater trail has been installed – also offers some superb explorations.
 Further south, the Congwong Beach-Bare Island site is one of the most famous in the region.
-Also located in Botany Bay, but on its southern shore, Kurnell is a must if you want to try to see seahorses or seadragons.
+Also located in Botany Bay, although on its southern shore, Kurnell is a must if you want to try to see seahorses or seadragons.

 Many remarkable marine species are found on the outskirts of Sydney.
 The Eastern blue groper is perhaps the most symbolic: This massive fish, whose males display a bright blue robe, is the New South Wales fish emblem.
 In certain spots, we meet curious and fearless individuals who do not hesitate to come and “inspect” the snorkelers.
 When snorkeling along the coast, you will also have a good chance of encountering a Port Jackson shark, a wobbegong, or a stingray, even at shallow depths.
 For snorkelers, the weedy seadragon (phyllopteryx taeniolatus) remains difficult to find, but its observation is possible in specific spots (like Kurnell).